seq-lang/seq/docs/sphinx/tutorial/primer.rst

 ~~~~~~~~~~~~~~~

 Suppose you have a class that lacks a method or an operator that might
 be really useful.
-You can extend that class and add the method at
+You can extend that class and add the method at compile time:
-the compile time:

 .. code:: seq